yqshao/tame/docs/recipe/overview.md

 # TAME Recipes

 In TAME, recipes are scripts for specific properties.
-All recipes can be accessed from the `tame` command line tool, arranged by the property of interest.
+All recipes can be accessed from the `tame` command line tool.

 ## General usage